Update January 2022

 perhaps, by saying I would go further.
 I am not only pro-immigration,

 I’m pro-immigrants".
-And these words from the leader of the
+And these words from the

 "Leave" campaign that has suggesting that it would drastically reduce